Thursday, September 29, 2016

 Plot Summary

-However, when they discover that an adorable white bunny named Snowball is assembling an army of abandoned pets to take revenge on all the happy-owned pets and their owners, Max and Duke have to team up to thwart the rabbit's plan.
+However, when they discover that an adorable white bunny named Snowball is assembling an army of abandoned pets to take revenge on all the good pets and their owners, Max and Duke have to team up to thwart the rabbit's plan.

 Voice Cast